rsutphin/shenandoah-rails-sample-app/README.markdown

 ScalaEnvy (Shenandoah Rails Sample App)
 =======================================

-**N.b.: This sample app is a work in progress does not yet use shenandoah**

 Welcome to the Rails sample application for [Shenandoah][].
 Shenandoah is a JavaScript testing metapackage for projects built with ruby-based tools.
 It can be used with any project that builds with `rake` or `buildr`.

 As Shenandoah is a generalization of the [Blue Ridge][blue-ridge] rails plugin, this application is a modification of Blue Ridge's [sample app][blue-ridge-sample] to work with Shenandoah.